ThayaFluss/Thayafluss.github.io/free-nn.md

 ###  Program

-- 11:30 -- 12:00  Mean Field Thoery of Neural Networks
+- 11:30 -- 12:00  Emergence of Spectral Universality in Deep Networks

 - 13:30 -- 14:30  Short Course of Free Probability Thoery

 - 15:00 -- 16:00  Discussion

 - 16:30 -- 17:30  Free Probability Theory to NN